Sara Dylan: Marriage to Bob Dylan

-In 1973, Bob and Sara Dylan sold their Woodstock home and purchased a modest property on the Point Dume peninsula in Malibu, California.
+In 1973, the Dylans sold their Woodstock home and purchased a modest property on the Point Dume peninsula in Malibu, California.
 They commenced constructing a large home on this site, and the re-modelling of the house occupied the next two years.
 Sounes writes that during this period, tensions began to appear in their marriage.
 The Dylans still retained a house in Manhattan.
 In April 1974, Dylan began to take art classes with artist Norman Raeben in New York.
-Dylan would later say in an interview that the art lessons caused problems in his marriage: "I went home after that first day and my wife never did understand me ever since that day.
+Dylan later said in an interview that the art lessons caused problems in his marriage: "I went home after that first day and my wife never did understand me ever since that day.
 That's when our marriage started breaking up.
 She never knew what I was talking about, what I was thinking about, and I couldn't possibly explain it."

-Notwithstanding these tensions, Sara accompanied Bob Dylan on much of the first stage of the Rolling Thunder Revue, from October to December 1975.
-The Revue formed the backdrop to the shooting of the film Renaldo and Clara, directed by Bob Dylan.
-Sara appeared in many scenes in this semi-improvised movie, playing Clara to Dylan's Renaldo.
+Notwithstanding these tensions, Sara Dylan accompanied Dylan on much of the first stage of the Rolling Thunder Revue, from October to December 1975.
+The Revue formed the backdrop to the shooting of the film Renaldo and Clara, directed by Dylan.
+Sara Dylan appeared in many scenes in this semi-improvised movie, playing Clara to Dylan's Renaldo.
 Joan Baez, a former lover of Dylan, was also a featured performer on the Revue and appeared in the film as The Woman in White.
-In one scene, Baez asks Dylan, "What would've happened if we ever got married, Bob?"
-Dylan replies, "I married the woman I love."
+In one scene, Baez tells Dylan, "You went off and got married first and didn't tell me.
+You should have told me or something."
+Dylan replies, "But I married the woman I loved."

-Sounes suggests that the film may have been in part Dylan's tribute to his wife, since his film production company, Lombard Street Films, was named after the street in Wilmington where Sara was born.
+Sounes suggests that the film may have been in part Dylan's tribute to his wife, since his film production company, Lombard Street Films, was named after the street in Wilmington where she was born.

 Later life

-During the divorce proceedings, Sara was represented by attorney Marvin Mitchelson.
-Mitchelson later estimated that the settlement agreed was worth about $36 million to Sara and included "half the royalties from the songs written during their marriage".
+During the divorce proceedings, Sara Dylan was represented by attorney Marvin Mitchelson.
+Mitchelson later estimated that the settlement agreed was worth about $36 million to Sara Dylan and included "half the royalties from the songs written during their marriage".
 Michael Gray has written: "A condition of the settlement was that Sara would remain silent about her life with Dylan.
 She has done so."
-By some reports, Dylan and Sara remained friends after the acrimony of the divorce subsided, and Clinton Heylin writes that the photo of Dylan on a hillside in Jerusalem, which appeared on the inner sleeve of the 1983 album Infidels, was taken by Sara.
+By some reports, Dylan and Sara remained friends after the acrimony of the divorce subsided, and Clinton Heylin writes that the photo of Dylan on a hillside in Jerusalem, which appeared on the inner sleeve of the 1983 album Infidels, was taken by her.

-According to Howard Sounes in his book Down the Highway, Sara "dated a number of men after her divorce including Bob's friend David Blue"; Blue died in 1982 of a heart attack while jogging in New York.
+According to Howard Sounes in his book Down the Highway, Sara Dylan "dated a number of men after her divorce including Bob's friend David Blue".

 Discussing his parents' marriage, Jakob Dylan said in 2005: "My father said it himself in an interview many years ago: 'Husband and wife failed, but mother and father didn't.'
 My ethics are high because my parents did a great job."